ElizabethCody/icejar/README.md

   `ice_secret` can be left undefined.
 See the
   [Mumble wiki](https://wiki.mumble.info/wiki/Murmur.ini#icesecretread_and_icesecretwrite)
   for more information.

+* `callback_host`: The hostname or IP address at which Icejar can be reached over TCP.
+This should only be set if icejar is running on a different computer than the Mumble server.

+* `callback_port`: The port at which Icejar can be reached over TCP.
+This should only be set if icejar is running on a different computer than the Mumble server.

 * `enabled_modules`: List of module names to enable for this connection.
 The names should be the file names of modules without their extension, i.e. to enable the module found at `./modules/foo.jar`, you would add `"foo"` to the